-In addition to storing shelf stable food inside the home and basement, use PVC pipe to make underground caches that can be buried throughout the property in case you have to evacuate quickly either permanently or temporarily.
+In addition to storing shelf-stable food inside the home and basement, use PVC pipes to make underground caches that can be buried throughout the property in case you have to evacuate quickly either permanently or temporarily.

-Each LP/OP should also have at least three day’s worth of food, water, and first aid gear stored inside the covert structure.
+Each LP/OP should also have at least three days’ worth of food, water, and first aid gear stored inside the covert structure.

 The size of the garden will depend upon the number of acres the prepper compound encompasses.
 Ideally, crop production should comprise about 10 percent of available space.